jlevy/og-equity-compensation/README.md

   If you want a specific role, title, opportunity, visa sponsorship, parental leave, special treatment (like working from home), or have timing constraints about when you can join, negotiate these early, not late in the process.
-- ❗ Get all agreements in writing, if they are not in your offer letter.
 - 🔹 If you’re going to be a very early employee, consider asking for a restricted stock grant instead of stock options, and a cash bonus equal to the tax on those options.
   This costs the company a little extra paperwork (and legal costs), but means you won’t